unfoldingWord-dev/translationStudio-Info/docs/dPublish.rst

 2. Click the 3-dot icon to access the options menu.

-3. Tap Project Review (the double check marks icon).
+3. Click Project Review (the double check marks icon).

     *	Click the Project tab -- Review sections of the book for final review.

       1. We suggest that you review any chunk that has a review button.
 These are chunks that are not marked done.

-      2. Tap the Review button to finish translating, or set the verse markers and then slide the 'done' toggle.
+      2. Click the Review button to finish translating, or set the verse markers and then slide the 'done' toggle.

     *	Click the Contributors tab -- This is where you enter who translated the work.
 Remember that the names will be publicly available.